Hundreds of illegal miners holed up in disused shaft in South Africa. Here’s what we know

 (CNN) — Several hundred people are believed to remain in an illegal mine in South Africa after the government cut off vital supplies and refused to help them, in a dramatic bid to crack down on the industry.

-Food and water supplies to those underground have been halted by police seeking to force the illegal miners to come to the surface.
+Food and water supplies to those underground have been halted by police seeking to force the illegal miners to come to the surface, raising concerns about their wellbeing.

+The South African Human Rights Commission (SAHRC) is investigating the police for restricting the miners’ essential supplies, such as food, water, and medication, which may have resulted in the loss of lives, it said in a statement on Friday.

+At least one decomposed body has been recovered from the mine, according to police said.

 Ilegal miners can travel up to 4 kilometers underground and spend months below ground in old mines, according to a report by South Africa’s Minerals Commission.
 But without supplies, conditions are believed to be deteriorating underground.